Glasser97/AudioCross/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-AudioCross-blue)](https://github.com/Glasser97/AudioCross)

 AudioCrossApp is a modern audio browsing and playback application designed to seamlessly connect to audio sources.
 With a user-friendly interface and advanced filtering capabilities, users can explore and listen to their favorite audio content.
-The app currently integrates with the default audio source: [asmr.one](https://asmr.one).
+The app currently integrates with the default audio source: **asmr.one**.

 ---